Type: Convertible seat, booster.

 Comments: A combination seat morphs from a convertible (rear and forward-facing) to a booster car seat—these seats are pitching to parents as “3 in 1” seat miracles that work from birth until age 8.
 Cosco’s track record in this category has been mixed—yes, its sister brand Safety 1st has a hit with the Grow & Go (reviewed here) three-in-one.
 But there is also stinkers like the infamous Cosco Alpha Omega, a seat that sucked in just about every way possible.

 The Easy Elite 3-in-1 looks like a great deal on paper—no rethread harness, machine washable pad, side impact protection and a narrow footprint.
-That’s impressive for a seat that sells for $88 (in some fashions).
+That’s impressive for a seat that sells for about $100.

 But take it out in the real world and the frustrations begin.
 More than a few readers said tightening the harness on the Easy Elite isn’t anything close to easy.
 Even though the Easy Elite includes an infant insert cushion, this seat doesn’t fit smaller babies under 10 lbs in safe manner, in our opinion.
 And seat’s overall size means kids will outgrow the booster seat mode by height long before they reach that 80 lbs weight limit.